-Transportation to / from the Hale Koa.
-The Hale Koa doesn’t have an airport shuttle, so you will need to make your own travel arrangements to and from the resort.
+The Hale Koa doesn’t have an airport shuttle or a shuttle to Joint Base Pearl Habor-Hickam (JBPHH), so you will need to make your own travel arrangements to and from the resort.
 Taxi service is approximately $35-$45, or you can arrange an airport shuttle (approximately $11 per person).
 Plan for it to take 20-30 minutes to get to and from the airport.

 We borrowed a car from a friend, which made travel around Oahu much easier for us.
 (Thanks, Doug!).
 Other travel methods include renting a car, taking public transportation, or hiring an Uber driver.
 There is a public bus stop right next to the Hale Koa.
 On-site parking is $7 for guests.
 You can also get your parking validated if you are visiting the resort for an event such as the Luau, certain restaurants, shows, etc.

-Be prepared to show ID or your room card – everywhere.
-Because this is am military resort, you will need your military ID available to drive up to the check in area.
+Because this is a military resort, you will need your military ID available to drive up to the check-in area.
 Your military ID will also help you get certain discounts, including at the bar, at the beach area, and several other locations.
 Your room card is required to use the elevators, get towels at the pool, etc. So make sure every member of age has a room key, and you have your ID with you at all times.

-Buying might be better than renting (for small items).
 Last year my family went on a cruise.
 I bought my own snorkel gear after researching how much it cost to rent it on vacation.
 In many cases, buying your own gear costs roughly the same as a one-time rental.
 You can buy snorkel gear from around $25-$40, and renting can cost upwards of $30 per hour 9or day, depending on the location).
 Buying my own snorkel gear was a great investment, as I’ve used it multiple times.
 You can do the same with Boogie Boards and small gear.
-Large items aren’t as easy to get your money back quickly, unless you are local.
-So definitely rent things like kayaks, long boards, paddleboards, etc.
+Large items aren’t as easy to get your money back quickly unless you are local.
+So definitely rent things like kayaks, longboards, paddleboards, etc.

 I Highly Recommend Hawaii